jwcarr/eyekit/README.md

 ### TextBlock[The quick brown ...]
 ```

-Often we are only interested in certain parts of the sentence, or so-called "interest areas."
+Often we are only interested in certain parts of the sentence, or so-called "interest areas".
 Eyekit has a simple markup scheme for marking up interest areas, as you can see in the above sentence.
 Square brackets are used to mark the interest area itself (in this case *jump* and *ed*) and curly braces are used to provide a unique label for each interest area (in this case `stem_1` and `suffix_1`).
 We can iterate over them using the `TextBlock.interest_areas()` iterator method:

 ```python
 >>> for interest_area in txt.interest_areas():